-Adolescents' academic procrastination behavior may negatively affect their success in class.
+Adolescents' academic procrastination behaviour may negatively affect their success in class.
 According to Akpur (2005), the findings of the observations and studies are that all individuals do not use their potential savings to solve problems and sometimes they tend to avoid and withdraw.
-In other words, even if people have the potential to control and change events or problems, they sometimes do not perform these behaviors and withdraw (Ekinci, 2011).
-Sommer (1990) defines procrastination as a behavior expressing a hidden revolt against the authority figure.
-Sommer (1990) suggests that procrastination behavior of students can only be seen as a revolt against authority in the teacher-student relationship where unilateral demands are intense.
-According to this point of view, academic procrastination behavior is seen as the unconscious transfer of parent-child relationship over teacher-student relationship (Elgharnah & Ozdamli, 2020).
+In other words, even if people have the potential to control and change events or problems, they sometimes do not perform these behaviours and withdraw (Ekinci, 2011).

+Sommer (1990) defines procrastination as a behaviour expressing a hidden revolt against the authority figure.
+Sommer (1990) suggests that procrastination behaviour of students can only be seen as a revolt against authority in the teacher-student relationship where unilateral demands are intense.
+According to this point of view, academic procrastination behaviour is seen as the unconscious transfer of parent-child relationship over teacher-student relationship.

-It is exceedingly difficult to imagine that a person has "never procrastinated" in his/her life.
-Someone who states that he/she has never procrastination is either lying about this issue or denying procrastination behavior by responding according to social appreciation measures.
-The reason why procrastination is so universal and widespread is that it is one of the weaknesses of people (Senecal, Koestner, & Vallerand, 1995).
-A review of the literature reveals that there are many types of procrastination behavior.
+It is very difficult to imagine that a person has "never procrastinated" in his/her life.
+Someone who states that he/she has never procrastination is either lying about this issue or denying procrastination behaviour by responding according to social appreciation measures.
+The reason why procrastination is so universal and widespread is that it is one of the weaknesses of people (Senecal et al., 1995).

+A review of the literature reveals that there are many types of procrastination behaviour.
 One of these types is academic procrastination.
-Rothblum, Solomon, and Murakami (1986) define academic procrastination behavior as delaying academic duties always or most of the time and worrying about delayed academic responsibilities (Çelikkaleli & Akbay, 2013).
-Researchers have stated that as a result of problematic internet usage, there are negative effects on the education and training process of the student, such as failing at school, missing classes, missing exams, and failing exams (Griffiths, 2001; Young, 2004).
+Rothblum et al. (1986) define academic procrastination behaviour as delaying academic duties always or most of the time and worrying about delayed academic responsibilities (Celikkaleli & Akbay, 2013).
+Researchers have stated that as a result of problematic

+Internet usage, there are negative effects on the education and training process of the student, such as failing at school, missing classes, missing exams and failing exams (Griffiths, 2001; Young, 2004).

-Beswick, Rothblum, and Mann (1988) examined the relationship between academic achievement and academic procrastination behavior of students.
+Beswick et al. (1988) examined the relationship between academic achievement and academic procrastination behaviour of students.
 In this study, academic success was evaluated in terms of the draft of the term paper given for the psychology course of students, the grade they received from this homework and the grades the students received from the psychology exam.
-According to the results of the research, a significant negative correlation was found between the grade they received from the draft prepared for the term paper and their academic procrastination behavior (r = -.
-26).
-There is a significant negative relationship between the grade they received from the homework and their procrastination behavior (r = -.
-21).
-There was also a significant negative correlation between the grade they received in the final exam of the psychology course and their academic procrastination behavior (r = -.
-30).
-As a result of the study, it was determined that there is a negative relationship between procrastination behaviors of students and their academic achievement (Çakıcı, 2003, p.40).
+According to the results of the research, a significant negative correlation was found between the grade they received from the draft prepared for the term paper and their academic procrastination behaviour (r = -0.26).
+There is a significant negative relationship between the grade they received from the homework and their procrastination behaviour (r = -0.21).
+There was also a significant negative correlation between the grade they received in the final exam of the psychology course and their academic procrastination behaviour (r = -0.30).
+As a result of the study, it was determined that there is a negative relationship between procrastination behaviours of students and their academic achievement (Cakici, 2003, p.
+40).

-When the literature is examined, it is stated that academic procrastination tendency arises from lack of preparation or implementation, low effort, and unfavorable performance situations (Balkıs, 2006a; Senecal, Julien, & Guay, 2003).
-In addition to all the foregoing, when the literature is examined, it is seen that low or high self-esteem affects academic procrastination behavior (Kandemir, 2012).
-As a result, procrastination behavior causes students to experience academic failures (Burka & Yuen, 1983; Ferrari, Johnson, & McCown, 1995; Knaus, 1997), fail the courses that can be considered difficult, show absenteeism from school, and even such unwanted situations as dropping out of school (Rothblum, Solomon, & Murakami, 1986).
+When the literature is examined, it is stated that academic procrastination tendency arises from lack of preparation or implementation, low effort and unfavourable performance situations (Balkis, 2006; Senecal et al., 2003).
+In addition to all the foregoing, when the literature is examined, it is seen that low or high self-esteem affects academic procrastination behaviour (Kandemir, 2012).
+As a result, procrastination behaviour causes students to experience academic failures (Burka & Yuen, 1983; Ferrari et al., 1995; Knaus, 1997) fail the courses that can be considered difficult, show absenteeism from school, and even such unwanted situations as dropping out of school (Rothblum et al., 1986).